gkaf89/NCC-Trainings/Courses/docs/cuda/preparation.md

       salloc: Waiting for resource configuration
       salloc: Nodes mel2131 are ready for job
       ```

-#### 6. Finally we need to load the compiler to test the GPU CUDA codes
+#### 8. Finally we need to load the compiler to test the GPU CUDA codes
- - 6.1 We need a Nvidia HPC SDK compiler for compiling and testing CUDA code
+ - 8.1 We need a Nvidia HPC SDK compiler for compiling and testing CUDA code
  ```
  $ module load OpenMPI/4.1.4-NVHPC-22.7-CUDA-11.7.0
+ ### or
+ $ source module.sh
  ```

 - ??? "check if the module is loaded properly"